Christian Olde Wolbers

-Christian Olde Wolbers (born 5 August 1972) is a Belgian musician, songwriter, and producer who is the bassist and backing vocalist of the heavy metal band Powerflo.
-He is the former bassist, guitarist and backing vocalist of the heavy metal band Fear Factory, and the hardcore punk/crossover thrash band Beowülf.
-He is also current the bass player in the thrash metal band Vio-lence.
+Christian Francis Olde Wolbers (born 5 August 1972) is a Belgian musician, record producer, and songwriter.
+He is the current bassist and backing vocalist of the rap metal/nu metal band Powerflo.
+He is also a former bassist of the thrash metal band Vio-lence and hardcore punk/crossover thrash band Beowülf, and a former bassist, guitarist and backing vocalist of the industrial metal band Fear Factory.

 Musical career

 Olde Wolbers was born in Antwerp, Belgium, and moved to the United States in 1993.
 He was asked to join Fear Factory in December 1993 as a bass player.
 He recorded five albums with them.
 The group disbanded in 2002 and when it reformed in 2003, Olde Wolbers had switched to guitar, replacing Dino Cazares.

 Olde Wolbers is the only bassist that played on a Fear Factory album, as the other bassists only played live (with Dino Cazares recording the bass in the studio).

 In 2003, he was offered a position of bassist in Ozzy Osbourne's solo band after he jammed with Ozzy, guitarist Zakk Wylde and drummer Mike Bordin for a few weeks.

 He eventually turned down this offer in order to fully concentrate on Fear Factory.

-In 2006, he played three shows with Korn on their European tour.
+In 2006, Olde Wolbers played three shows with Korn on their European tour.